What to do in Madeira

 Today, the wicker sleigh ride is one of the most popular tourist experiences in Madeira.
 You can take a ride from the top of Funchal Monte, where a short walk from the Jardim Tropical Monte Garden you will find a station where men dressed in white uniforms with straw hats and special shoes, called carreiros, are waiting.

-They then accompany and correct the sledge, which travels at full speed down the road from the Monte.
+They then accompany you and correct the sledge, which travels at full speed down the road from the Monte.
 The journey down takes 10 minutes (2 km in total) and the prices are as follows:

 • Sleigh for 1 person: 27,50 eur